AYUSH12ANAND/Data-Analysis-Dashboard-Online-Store-/README.md

 3)Who purchased more Hen or Homen?
 4)What are different order status in 20227
 5)List top 10 states contributingto the sales?
-6)Relation between age and gender based on number of orders.
+6)Relation between age and gender based on number of orders?
 7)Which Channel is contributing maximum to the sales?
 8)Highest selling category?
-9)Percentage of Total Orders delivered
+9)Percentage of Total Orders delivered?

 *Process